gooddata/GoodData-CL/notification-distro/README.md

 2. Make sure that your JAVA_HOME environment variable points to your Java installation directory.
    Please note that only the Java versions 1.5 and 1.6 are currently supported.

-3. run the gdi.bat without arguments to get help from the unpacked distribution:
+3. run the gdn.bat without arguments to get help from the unpacked distribution:

         bin\gdi.bat
         usage: GdcDI